workingDog/scalaczml/readme.md

 other graphical primitives, and specifies how they change with time.

 **ScalaCZML** makes the CZML JSON entities available as Scala objects.
-The library follows the specification of reference 1, but also include additional objects such as Rectangle and Wall.
+The library follows the specifications of reference 1.

 ## References